 Uintah Railway was 36-inch narrow gauge line in eastern Utah, known as the "crookedest railroad in the world", but operated only 12 miles in Utah, of its 62-mile mainline between Mack, Colorado and Watson, Utah.
 It served Watson, Utah as its western terminal, and included the four-mile Uintah Branch and the one-mile Black Dragon Branch, that each served several uintaite (Gilsonite) mines in Utah, and transported the mined Gilsonite eastward to Mack, Colorado.

 There are other well-researched and readily available sources for Uintah Railway, most of which have very nice maps.
-Also, do a search on either Google or Bing for "Uintah Railway".
+Also, try a general internet search for "Uintah Railway".
 There is lots of good information available.

 The following Shay locomotives are shown in builder records as Uintah Railway, but are not included in the overall totals for Shays locomotives in Utah because all of Uintah Railway's management and maintenance was in Colorado.
 What follows is a listing of Uintah Railway's Shay locomotives that was extracted from Koch's "The Shay Locomotive - Titan of the Timber," back in August 1980 as part of the initial Utah railroads research.

 (888) Built as Uintah Ry. #1 at Mack, Colorado; Scrapped 6/30/28

 (939) Built as Uintah Ry. #2 at Mack, Colorado; Scrapped c.
 1935-38